-Brands that fail to adapt their ways of being and working to the new economy will be unable to compete.
+Brands that fail to adapt their ways of being and ways of working to the new economy will be unable to compete.
 The Covid crisis has only served to accelerate this situation.

 For marketers, technology is the route to overcoming this shift.
-Let's take a look at how a sound investment in martech can help your brand thrive in the present, and uncertain future.
+So let's take a look at how sound investment in martech can be achieved, so that your technology helps your brand thrive in the now, and in an uncertain future.